bobfang1992/pytomlpp/README.md

 * We convert toml structure to native python data structures (dict/list etc.) when parsing, this is more inline with what `json` module does.
 * The binding is using [pybind11](https://github.com/pybind/pybind11).
 * The project is tested using [toml-test](https://github.com/BurntSushi/toml-test) and [pytest](https://github.com/pytest-dev/pytest).
+* We support major all major platforms (Linux, Mac OSX and Windows), for both CPython and Pypy and all currently supported Python versions.
+You just need to `pip install` and we have a pre-compiled binaries ready.
+No need to play with `clang`, `cmake` or any CPP toolchains.

 # Example
 ```